aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/read-barcodes/advanced-barcode-recognition-features/_index.md

 ---
-title: Advanced Barcode Recognition Features
+title: Advanced Barcode Recognition Features - Barcode Java API
+linktitle: Advanced Barcode Recognition Features
 type: docs
 weight: 30
 url: /java/advanced-barcode-recognition-features/
+description: Sometimes, the barcode in an image might be at an angle, the Barcode Java API tries to detect the barcode in all possible directions.
+But if you know the angle, you can set orientation to reduce the recognition time.
 ---

 ## **Barcode Orientation**